jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 5. **Test Multiple Calls**: Use `assert_any_call` instead of `assert_called_with` when testing methods that make multiple calls to the same dependency.

+6. **Floating-Point Comparisons**: Never use exact equality for floating-point comparisons in tests.
+Use approximate equality checks with a small tolerance or specialized tools like `pytest.approx()`.

 ## Error Handling and Resilience

 1. **Robust Error Handling**: Implement comprehensive error handling from the beginning to make debugging easier and improve application resilience.